MattiaSarti/yolo-to-help-protect-the-great-barrier-reef/docs/README.md

     - the folder ***/docs/pictures*** is just a folder that contains small memories that give a taste of the competition, since the dataset can not be publicly shared
     - the file ***/docs/TODO.md*** is a collection of TODOs annotated and checked by myself during the competition solution development to note down and remember key thoughts of mine
     - the file ***/docs/README.md*** is what you are reading now

+## Competition (Briefly)

+**TODO**<br>
+The competition results were evaluated in terms of a metric that represents the F2 score, as they decided to favor recalltwice as much as precision, avereaged over different IoU thresholds, which are emplayed select bounding boxes as detected or not, with these thresholds being: {}.
+I obtained a score of **TODO** on the competition test set.<br>